ameli/imate/README.rst

     python -m pip install ray

 When ``ray`` is needed:
-    To run the :ref:`examples <Examples>`, you may install the ``ray`` package to leverage the parallel processing used in generate large sparse matrices.
+    To run the `examples <https://github.com/ameli/TraceInv#examples>`_, you may install the ``ray`` package to leverage the parallel processing used in generate large sparse matrices.
 However, the examples can still produce results without installing ``ray``.

 -------------------------
 Install ``scikit-sparse``